Remod-org/NextGenPVE/README.md

 - Default damage false
 - Exceptions:
+	- animal can damage animal
     - animal can damage player
+	- fire can damage building
+	- fire can damage player
+	- fire can damage resource
+	- helicopter can damage building
+	- helicopter can damage player
+	- npc can damage player
+	- npc turret can damage animal
+	- npc turret can damage npc
+	- npc turret can damage player
 	- player can damage animal
+	- player can damage building (their own or a friend's)
-	- animal can damage animal
+	- player can damage helicopter
 	- player can damage minicopter
 	- player can damage npc
-	- npc can damage player
-	- player can damage building (their own or a friend's)
+	- player can damage resource
-	- player can damage resources
+	- player can damage scrapcopter
-	- npc turrets can damage players
+	- resource can damage player
-	- npc turrets can damage animals
+	- scrapcopter can damage player
-	- npc turrets can damage npcs
+	- trap can damage trap

-- Exclusions: NONE
+- Exclusions: NONE (Could be chicken, bear, HumanNPC, etc.)

 There is in integrated GUI for the admin to use to: